siefca/attribute-filters/docs/USAGE.md

 Note that the method above returns **all** known methods marked as filtering methods, including those that might not be called until a proper set will be defined.
-To check what methods will be really called (at a given time) use:
+To check what methods will actually be called (at a given time) use:

 ```ruby